rolandpoulter/echo-d/docs/src/content/docs/reference/emitter.md

 ### Main functionalities

-The main functionality of the `Emitter` class is to allow you to add handlers and emit values to those handlers.
-It provides methods to add a handler and emit a value.
+The main functionalities of the `Emitter` class are:

+- Adding handlers to the emitter
+- Emitting values to the handlers
+- Removing handlers and emissions
+- Marking the emitter as done

 ___

 ### Methods

+- `constructor(emissions: any[] = [], emissionsDone: boolean = false, handlers: Function[] = [], handlersDone: boolean = false)`: Constructs a new `Emitter` object.
+- `cleanup()`: Cleans up the emitter by clearing all handlers and emissions if both handlers and emissions are done.
+- `clear()`: Clears all handlers and emissions from the emitter.
+- `done(handlersDone: boolean = true, emissionsDone: boolean = true)`: Marks the emitter as done.
-- `emitTo(handler: Function): Function`: Adds a handler to the Emitter and returns the handler.
+- `emitTo(handler: Function, handlersDone: boolean = false)`: Adds a handler to the emitter and returns the handler.
-- `emit(value: T): void`: Emits a value to the handlers of the Emitter.
+- `emit(value: T, emissionsDone: boolean = false)`: Emits a value to the handlers of the emitter.
+- `removeHandler(handler: Function)`: Removes a handler from the emitter.
+- `removeEmission(emission: T)`: Removes an emission from the emitter.

 ___

 ### Fields

-- `handlers: Function[]`: The handlers of the Emitter.
+- `handlers: Function[]`: The handlers of the emitter.
+- `emissions: T[]`: The emissions of the emitter.
+- `handlersDone: boolean`: Whether or not the emitter is done emitting values for the handlers.
+- `emissionsDone: boolean`: Whether or not the emitter is done emitting values for the emissions.

 ___